 Now for my recommendations.
 This might be a difficult pill to swallow, but there are really only 2 brands that meet my standards for tension adjustability.
 Bellicon and Jumpsport.
 They are the highest quality trampoline rebounders on the market, but also the most expensive.
 I've owned both and want to point out a few key differences.

 Bellicon gives you the option for 5 different bungee tensions: soft, medium, strong, extra strong and ultra strong.
 The problem is there is no way to test them out.
-If you order strong bungees and ultimately need extra or ultra strong, you have to pay the additional money to order new bungees.
-Although you can likely sell your strong bungees second-hand as many others are looking to swap strengths.
+If you order strong bungees and ultimately need extra or ultra strong, you have to pay the additional money to order new bungees unless you are within the 30 day trading window.
 If you are over 325lbs, Bellicon is the rebounder for you as it has a 440 pound weight rating.
 They do have a general guide for choosing strength, but many people I've talked to ended up buying the strength one up from what was recommended.

 Nikki